 Love boxing?
 Then, The Boxx Method will be the ideal subscription service for you.

-You can choose from boxing basics, HIIT workouts, kickboxing, and yoga classes that sit under three categories: Boxx, Flex, and Flow.
+You can choose from boxing basics, HIIT workouts, kickboxing, and yoga classes that sit under 3 categories: Boxx, Flex, and Flow.
 You don’t need a special kit since you’ll be shadow boxing, but if you want to ramp up the results you can add a pair of dumbbells into the mix.

-Once you join, you can select sessions depending on your mood or specific goals, or join one of the curated programs, such as Crush Your Cardo and Fight Camp.
+Once you join, you can select sessions depending on your mood or specific goals, or join one of the curated programs, such as Crush Your Cardio and Fight Camp.
 With The Boxx Method, there is a 7-day trial, so you don't need to commit if it's not the right fitness program for you.

 Want to subscribe?
 It will cost you $13.50 per month, $27 quarterly, or $67.50 annually.

 The Boxx Method is available on iOS, Android and Apple TV.